 Yes!
 You can drive or fly to Rugged Point Lodge.
 Depending on where you are coming from, you can fly into Comox Airport or Campbell River Airport and drive to Fair Harbour – where we pick you up by boat.
 It is approximately a 3.5 hour drive north west of Campbell River to Fair Harbour, and a 40 minute boat ride out to our lodge.
-Or we can book you a flight on a float place from Campbell River/Comox/Vancouver directly to Kyuquot.
+Or we can book you a flight on a float plane from Campbell River/Comox/Gold River or Vancouver directly to Kyuquot.
 We also have a shuttle service to and from the Comox Airport.

 How do we get to Rugged Point Lodge